loganpowell/squirt/EXECUTIVE_OVERVIEW.md

-# Sleuth: Testing for AI Systems
+# Squirt: Testing for AI Systems

 ## The Problem